Laura-lc/project/README.md

 		WFpart1_sortCorpusByWordFrequency.ipynb;

-		b) Second, since there are many other informations in the code logs we have extracted, for example the author and date, etc. We now just want the comment tiles and the comment bodies only, so, we extract the the comment tiles and the comment titles plus bodies for each project.
+		b) Second, since there are many other informations in the code logs we have extracted, for example the author and date, etc. Now we just wanted the comment tiles and the comment bodies only, so, we extracted the comment tiles and the comment titles plus bodies for each project.

 		This is just to make the later calculation easier and cleaner.
 This step was done in WFpart2_storeTitlesAndBodies.ipynb

-		c) After we have extracted the comment tiles and the comment titles plus bodies for each project, we found out the English words that now in the corpus, then we went through the word list and did some manual replacement for the following cases:
+		c) After we have extracted the comment tiles and the comment titles plus bodies for each project, we found out the English words that not in the corpus, then we went through the word list and did some manual replacement for the following cases:

 			-  clearly misspelled words;

 			-  derived words, in which case we manually replaced with their "stems", for instance, plurals, verb forms other than the present, etc.;

 			-  very common abbreviations e.g. “mgmt.” will be replaced by “management”;

 			-  words that look like phrases that are missing spaces. such as "quickfix" will be changed to “quick fix”.